GGGI PROJECT: Alaska - Net Recovery and Recycling

 Dutch Harbor, Alaska has been the leading seafood port in the United States for twenty years, landing 762 million pounds of seafood in 2014, valued at almost $200 million.
 However, despite its role as a major fishing hub for the seafood industry, there is no established means of disposal for end-of-life fishing gear in Dutch Harbor.
-The high volume of fishing activity, combined with the remote location and lack of established transport, has produced a substantial backlog of derelict fishing nets around the island.
-The immediate purpose of this project is to collect and transport end-of-life fishing nets from Dutch Harbour, Alaska to Denmark where they will be recycled by Plastix Global and enter back into the economy as a basic plastic commodity.
-This will rely on a multi-step logistical chain:
+The high volume of fishing activity, combined with the remote location and lack of established transport, has produced a substantial backlog of end-of-life fishing nets around the island.
+The purpose of this project, now in its second year of implementation (2018), is to collect and transport end-of-life fishing nets from Dutch Harbour and Kodiak, Alaska to Denmark where they will be recycled by GGGI participant Plastix Global and enter back into the economy as a basic plastic commodity.

 Outreach to various fishing companies and boat captains operating in Dutch Harbor and subsequent agreements to participate;

-Boat captains must identify and tag their derelict nets in June of 2017;
+Boat captains identify and tag their end-of-life nets in preparation for transport;

-Bundled nets will be loaded by OSI staff into Maersk containers provided by Plastix for transport to Aarhus, Denmark in September / October 2017
+Nets are loaded by OSI staff or Aleutian Expeditors into Maersk containers for transport to Aarhus, Denmark for recycling;

-Plastix Global will retrieve containers upon notification that they have arrived and transport them to their facility in Lemvig, Denmark for recycling.
+Plastix Global then retrieves the containers upon notification that they have arrived in Aarhus and transports them to their facility in Lemvig, Denmark for recycling.

 GGGI are very pleased to endorse this solution project.
 The project went through a rigorous approval process; first through the cross-working group Project Review Board, and then on to the GGGI Steering Group for final sign off.
-This pilot project will incorporate the following key elements:
+This pilot project incorporates the following key elements:

 Demonstrate the viable re-use of end-of-life gear as an economic commodity via a cost-effective means of transport;